Michael-Lloyd/Michael-Lloyd/README.md

 Hello, I'm Michael Lloyd.
 I was a student and worked at the University of New South Wales.

-Some projects you may want to check out are:
+Some of my projects you may want to check out are:

 <details>
   <summary><b>ProtoKernel (64-bit ARM/RISC-V) </b></summary>